D9292S/New-Quantum-Bank/DEPLOYMENT.md

 ### 4. Deploy Using GitHub Actions

+The deployment workflow follows this process:

+1. **Feature Development**:
+   - Develop features in `feature/*` branches
+   - Push to trigger integration tests

+2. **Staging Deployment**:
+   - Merge feature branches to `build-pipelines`
+   - This triggers the staging deployment workflow
+   - Changes are deployed to staging and validated

+3. **Production Deployment**:
+   - Create/update a PR from `build-pipelines` to `heroku-deployment`
+   - After validation, merge the PR
+   - This triggers the Heroku deployment workflow
+   - Your bot is deployed to production

-The deployment workflow will trigger automatically when you push to the `heroku-deployment` branch.
-You can also trigger it manually:
+You can also trigger the workflow manually:

 1. Go to your repository on GitHub
 2. Navigate to Actions
 3. Select "Deploy to Heroku" workflow
 4. Click "Run workflow"
-5. Choose "heroku-deployment" branch
+5. Choose the appropriate branch
 6. Click "Run workflow"

 ### 5. Monitor the Deployment